MichaelK01/Citadel-Europe-Datathon/README.md

 - *Datathon Code*: Main body of code used to produce my analysis.
 - *ARIMA-GARCH Estimation*: A short script used to produce estimates of model coefficients.

+I have also included a short personal summary detailing the challenging aspects of the project, my solutions, areas of interest for further research, and things I have learned from the project.
+This was produced after the project was submitted.
+The file name is *Personal_Summary_of_Project*.